 Christmas cookie season is here!
 Join in the fun and make these White Chocolate Raspberry Cookies today!

 What we have here: a truly soft, chewy cookie, loaded with white chocolate chips and raspberries, combining the sweet and buttery flavors with bites of tartness from the raspberries.
-When served warm, these cookies are ooey gooey and will melt in your mouth!
+When served warm, white chocolate raspberry cookies are ooey gooey and will melt in your mouth!

 Last year I published these White Chocolate Peppermint Cookies during the Christmas season and you all loved them!